ParallelMaths/parallel/pages/admissions-new-topic.md

-# Year 7-8 Test 3: New Topic
+# Test 3: New Topic

-* You have 30 minutes for this test.
+* You have 10 minutes for this test.
 * The tutor will let you know how long is left at regular intervals.
 * Answer every question - there are no negative marks for wrong answers.
 * Use all the time available and DO NOT SUBMIT EARLY.